avinashbhat/avinashbhat.github.io/blog/collaboration-for-quality.md

 class: blog-content-page
 date: "September 2025"
 ---
 Quality emerges through collaboration rather than existing in isolation.

+Consider what happens during a code review.
+A developer submits code that works perfectly from their perspective, but reviewers identify edge cases, suggest clearer variable names, and point out potential security vulnerabilities.
+Through this collaborative process, the code doesn't just become "different"—it becomes demonstrably better.
+The improvements aren't arbitrary preferences but discoveries of what makes code more maintainable, secure, and readable.

 While quality might seem purely subjective at first glance---what constitutes "higher quality" varies between individuals---this view oversimplifies how quality actually functions in practice.

 The apparent contradiction between subjective quality and objective standards resolves when we consider three key insights: